 A Summary theme of IPP, and what John feels is the most significant aspect of IPP, is that all dimensions of our beings – and all beings – are sacred.
 An IPP practice is continually exploring how to more fully recognize and fulfill our universal sacred nature in the context of the utter uniqueness of each of us in multiple aspects of our beings through settling into our Still Divine Center (Virtues of Being), enhancing our Qualities of Divine Nature (Virtues of Becoming), and embracing Qualities of Divine Expression (Virtues of Doing).

 During the 1990’s John was one of the first four individuals certified by Genpo Roshi, then head of the largest Zen lineage headquartered outside of Japan, to share his newly developed “Big Mind” process.
-“Big Mind” utilizes the voice dialogue technique to enable individuals to access and speak from various aspects of themselves including transcendent voices.
-Due to John’s integral background, he was interested in what “voices” showed up relating to each emergent stage of human development.
+“Big Mind” utilizes the voice dialogue technique to enable individuals to access and speak from various aspects of themselves, including transcendent voices.
+Due to John’s integral background was interested in what “voices” showed up relating to each emergent stage of human development.
 He spent several years facilitating a small group of people exploring this territory.

 Over time, it became clear that its polar opposite wanted to do the same when a particularly prominent voice spoke up.
 Through meticulous practice, both individual and group, John began to understand how polar voices might relate to one another in the context of increasing maturity.
 In this process, John intuited that a “still point” voice that represented the aware essence of the entire polar field of polarity could be accessed.
 A distinct Integral Polarity Practice (IPP) began to emerge.
 John’s own sensibilities–including integral theory, Mormonism, and broad exposure to other spiritual and meditative traditions–undoubtedly influenced this emerging framework and practice.